 Our v21.1 WPF controls have been updated with a new maintenance release that is now ready for download.
-This version has a fun new SyntaxEditor feature, and fixes a problem in the previous release's nuget.org packages that was triggering design-time assemblies to get referenced when using packages.config files.
+This version has many updates for SyntaxEditor along with improvements for Ribbon, Docking/MDI, and other products.

 Next, we validated that .NET 5 applications can successfully reference our NuGet packages and work as expected. .NET 5 applications will use our .NET Core 3.1 assembly variations, since .NET 5 is effectively the next version of .NET Core 3.1, just under a more concise name.

 Speaking of NuGet packages, v21.1 is available on nuget.org.
-This is the quickest way to reference our WPF Controls from any project type: .NET 5, .NET Core 3.1, or .NET Framework 4.5.2 or later.
+This is the quickest way to reference our WinForms Controls from any project type: .NET 5, .NET Core 3.1, or .NET Framework 4.0 or later.

 The offline documentation that used to ship in our product installer as a CHM (compiled HTML Help) file is now distributed in HTML files that can be opened in your favorite browser.

 Assemblies are accessible via nuget.org and product documentation can be viewed on our web site.
-How about getting product sample without an installer?
+How about getting product samples without an installer?

-We have solved this by creating a new “WPF-Controls” GitHub repository that contains the full source of our sample projects, and even our documentation topics.
+We have solved this by creating a new “WinForms-Controls” GitHub repository that contains the full source of our sample project and even our documentation topics.
 You can view the sample project source directly in the GitHub repository, or if you prefer to run the samples, you can clone the repo to your machine and run them there.